Frequently Asked Questions (FAQ)

 Do I have to apply for aid every year?

 Yes.
 In order to register for classes each year, students must complete the FAFSA by February 1 which is the priority filing date.
 Because Berea College has made a commitment to students to not have any Cost of Education charge, the FAFSA must be filed to determine what federal and state financial aid programs the student is eligible for.
 Each year the FAFSA is available to complete beginning January 1.
 To check whether your FAFSA has been received, call Student Financial Aid Services at (859) 985-3310.

 What is a SAR?

-A Student Aid Report, which results from the information provided on the FAFSA by the student and/or parent(s).
+An SAR is a Student Aid Report, which is compiled from the information provided on the FAFSA by the student and/or parent(s).
 You can see what your annual Expected Family Contribution is on this form.
-You need to read the information when you receive your SAR back because it also informs the student and/or parent(s) if the FAFSA has been rejected for reasons such as missing signature(s), incomplete information.
-A rejected FAFSA can cause a delay in your receiving all of the federal and state financial assistance for which you are eligible.
+You need to read the information when you receive your SAR back because it also informs the student and/or parent(s) if the FAFSA has been rejected for reasons such as missing signature(s) or incomplete information.
+A rejected FAFSA can cause a delay in receiving all of the federal and state financial assistance for which you are eligible.